Trump Administration Wants To Fire 248 Forecasters At the National Weather Service - Slashdot

 That's a nice, and in this case, very accurate addition to the "under the bus" analogy.

 Why do I get the horrifying feeling...
-(Score:2)
+(Score:3, Funny)

 ... that Trump wants to fire them in order to hold them responsible for the bad weather?